BrianJVarley/PSAngularUnitTestingCourse/README.md

 - Deep Integration Tests (Component and Actual Child, Service Integration Tests)
 - Testing DOM Interaction & Routing (Testing click or input bindings, mocking router link)

+# Key Takeaways

+> Default to Isolated Unit Tests (performant, easier to write)
+> Only use Integration Tests when needed (Testing the template)
+> Rarely use Deep Integration Tests (Prefer shallow, mocking child components)

 # Things to consider when writing a test

 Should you A) duplicate code within a test which makes it more readable.
 Or B) remove any duplication to improve maintainability of tests.